Introduction to Timber Framing

 - This is not an introduction to hand tool woodworking.
 You are expected to bring your own tools.

-- Students must have some experience with hand tool joinery; including sharpening as well as using saws and chisels to cut mortises and tenons.
+- Students must have some experience with hand tool joinery; sharpening, as well as using saws and chisels to cut mortises and tenons.
 This work is physically demanding.
 Please feel free to contact us if you have questions about the tools required and your ability to meet the physical requirements.

 Note: If you are taking this as a vocationally certified class, you must complete both modules (Introduction to Timber Framing and Build a Timber Frame) to receive your certificate of completion.
 If you are using your VA Benefits and are on the Vocational Track, you must attend all four weeks (both modules).